 Alabama Veterans Museum and Archives is located at 100 West Pryor Street in the old L&N Railroad freight depot, which was built in 1912.
 The museum honors veterans with displays of memorabilia from the Revolutionary War to the present.
 Open daily Monday – Friday, 9:00 AM – 3:00 PM and Saturday 9:00 AM – 2:00 PM.
 Free admission, donation appreciated.
 Free Admission - donations are accepted and appreciated.

 Houston Memorial Library and Museum.
 The George S. Houston Library and house is one of the cornerstones of the historic Athens community.
 Serving as both a public library and period museum, the restored site honors two-time Alabama governor and U.S. Senator George S. Houston who resided there.
+Open Tuesday through Thursday from 10:00AM-4:00PM, Friday from 10:00AM-1:00PM and the first Saturday of each month from 10:00AM-1:00PM.
 Free admission, donations appreciated.

 This living history museum was built in 1845 by a travel weary 61 year old Cumberland Presbyterian minister, Robert Donnell.
 In the 1860’s the homestead served as a bivouac for union troops during the Civil War.
 It is located on the grounds of Athens Middle School.
 The museum is open by appointment and for rent for special occasions.
 Visit our website here.